mahnoorsiddiqui599/mahnoorsiddiqui599/README.md

 <h2 align="left">Hi 👋!
-My name is MahnoorSiddiqui ... and I'm a ...Frontend developer., from Karachi , Pakistan....</h2>
+My name is MahnoorSiddiqui and I'm a Frontend developer I'm from Karachi , Pakistan.</h2>

 ###